xuejunzhang2002/xuejunzhang.github.io/index.md

 Here is **Xuejun Zhang**.

 I am a junior majoring in **Electrical and Computer Engineering** at Shanghai Jiao Tong University and **Data Science** at University of Michigan.
+I am an undergraduate research assistant in SLED Research Lab advised by professor Joyce Chai.

 ## Academic Background